fieldtrip/website/tutorial/preproc/preprocessing.md

 ## Background

-In FieldTrip the preprocessing of data refers to the reading of the data, segmenting the data around interesting events such as triggers, temporal filtering and optionally rereferencing.
+Preprocessing of MEG or EEG data refers to reading the data into memory, segmenting the data around interesting events such as triggers, temporal filtering, and optionally rereferencing in the case of EEG.
 The **[ft_preprocessing](/reference/ft_preprocessing)** function takes care of all these steps, i.e., it reads the data and applies the preprocessing options.

 There are largely two alternative approaches for preprocessing, which especially differ in the amount of memory required.
 The first approach is to read all data from the file into memory, apply filters, and subsequently cut the data into interesting segments.
 The second approach is to first identify the interesting segments, read those segments from the data file and apply the filters to those segments only.
 The remainder of this tutorial explains the second approach, as that is the most appropriate for large data sets such as the MEG data used in this tutorial.
 The approach for reading and filtering continuous data and segmenting afterwards is explained in another tutorial.